 Who cares about air?

-On July 28, the UN General Assembly adopted a resolution declaring “access to a clean, healthy and sustainable environment a universal human right.”
+The UN General Assembly adopted a resolution declaring “access to a clean, healthy and sustainable environment a universal human right.”
 In parallel, the 2021 publication of the updated World Health Organization (WHO) Global Air Quality Guidelines concluded that “…the burden of disease attributable to air pollution is now estimated to be on a par with other major global health risks such as unhealthy diet and tobacco smoking, and air pollution is now recognized as the single biggest environmental threat to human health.”

 Did you know that some institutions and even professional sports venues are so committed to the public that they go above and beyond to ensure that they have top-level air filtration and air circulation for the cleanest indoor air quality possible?
 Scotia Bank Arena in Toronto, and Arts Commons in Calgary even won Clean Air Awards from the National Air Filtration Association for their efforts.
 This development is very encouraging in the wake of recent pandemics and a new focus on IAQ, but how can we make sure there is adoption at a universal level?
 We can do so by asking that companies and institutions designate a person responsible for indoor air quality and make the IAQ reporting process fully transparent.